matthew-brett/msc_imaging/assessment_b_faq.md

 values to the image 'like_cope1.nii.gz'.

-Now, because of the way contrasts work, we're expecting "like_cope1.nii.gz" to be the same as "cope1.nii.gz" [^tds].
+Now, because of the way contrasts work, we're expecting "like_cope1.nii.gz" to be the same as "cope1.nii.gz" [1].
 We can test this by first subtracting `like_cope1.nii.gz` from `cope1.nii.gz`, and then using the `fslstats` command to show the result is very close to zero across all voxels.